 Where are Deschutes Brewery beers available?

-Deschutes Brewery currently distributes in Alaska, Arizona, California, Colorado, Hawaii, Idaho, Illinois, Kansas, Minnesota, Missouri, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Texas, Utah, Virginia, Washington, Wisconsin, Wyoming, Washington D.C., British Columbia, and Alberta.
+Deschutes Brewery currently distributes in Alaska, Arizona, California, Colorado, Hawaii, Idaho, Illinois, Iowa, Kansas, Minnesota, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oregon, Philadelphia (PA), South Dakota, Texas, Utah, Virginia, Washington, Wisconsin, Wyoming, Washington D.C., British Columbia, and Alberta.
 To find out exactly where our beer is sold in the states listed, please use our beer finder tool.

 How can I get Deschutes beers if I do not live in one of the states listed above?

 We wish we could but due to state and federal distribution laws, Deschutes Brewery cannot sell or ship beers to consumers over the phone or via the internet.

 Is Deschutes Brewery going to expand distribution to the East Coast, Midwest or Canada?